 In 1941, the mechanical industries department was formed, offering a 4-year degree in mechanical engineering (as well as granting vocational and technical certificates).
 The department was led by Norman Sharpe, a faculty member from the air-conditioning department (he later went on to chair the air-conditioning department for a number of years).
 The first graduate of the new ME program was William Himmelman (ME ’42).

 It was an uncertain time, as World War II caused enrollments to drop sharply.
 In fact, sagging enrollments forced the administration to close most of the engineering programs in 1944.
 The end of the war and the GI Bill brought back the demand for engineering programs and the mechanical engineering program re-opened in 1946.

-In the late 1920s, citing funding deficiencies, females were no longer being admitted to Cal Poly (it was mandated by state law in 1930).
-But in 1956, females were again allowed to attend, and the ME program saw its first female students in 1957.
+In the late 1920s, citing funding deficiencies, women were no longer being admitted to Cal Poly (it was mandated by state law in 1930).
+But in 1956, women were again allowed to attend, and the ME program saw its first women students in 1957.

 The Evolution of Programs